apache/arrow-site/_posts/2025-03-02-fast-streaming-insertion-in-duckdb-with-adbc.md

   *duckdb\_files\_MB: 38429*
   *file\_avg\_duration: 33.579s*

 How many rows/second could we get if we only inserted the flat, normalized data?
+(Note: original records are still processed, just not inserted)
   *num\_cpu: 60*
   *runtime\_os: linux*
   *kafka\_clients: 10*